LEEJUNHO95/ROS_project/README.md

             # Explanation - Use pyzbar library #
-            1) QR코드 생성 ( Start, A, B, C )
+            1) Create QR code (Start, A, B, C)
-            2) 웹캠1에서 Start QR을 인식하면, 무인이동체 정지
+            2) When webcam1 recognizes Start QR, scout MINI stops
-            3) 웹캠2에서 A or B or C QR을 인식하면, 인식된 QR위치로 이동 후 정지
+            3) When A or B or C QR is recognized in webcam 2, it moves to the recognized QR position and stops
-            4) 인식된 QR의 위치로 도착 후, 웹캠2의 QR을 제거하면 주행 재개
+            4) After arriving at the recognized QR position, remove the QR on webcam 2 and resume driving

 ● **Video with Obstacles recognition and avoidance**